 With the increased concern of carbon dioxide (CO2) on the environment, reducing carbon emissions into the atmosphere is now a major focus for most industrialized countries.
-Reducing carbon emissions has led to carbon capture and storage (CCS), or carbon capture, utilization and storage (CCUS) projects.
+Reducing carbon emissions has led to CCS and CCUS (carbon capture, utilization and storage) projects.
 The projects have predominately been in the USA and Canada for Enhanced Oil Recovery (EOR), but there is a growing demand in Europe, Asia and the Middle East.

 Numerous global projects in the planning stage are operational as pilot, research, and development plants in most countries where CO2 is produced.
 Most CCS/CCUS projects aim to capture CO2 and store it below the surface, mainly in offshore locations.